Greece says ready to resume talks, bridge gap with creditors

 In a statement, Deputy Prime Minister Yannis Dragasakis said the Greek delegation remains ready to resume talks but blamed European lenders for insisting on pension cuts and value-added-tax hikes to close the projected budget gap.The comments came after the European Commission said on Sunday the talks between Greece and its euro zone and IMF creditors did not succeed, leaving the final decision on whether the country is going to default to euro zone finance ministers.

-A Greek government official blamed the lenders for the impasse, saying the lenders' representatives at the talks said they were not authorised to negotiate further on the matter.
+A Greek government official blamed the lenders for the impasse, saying the lenders' representatives at the talks said they were not authorized to negotiate further on the matter.

 "Although during the leaders' meeting Greece was told to negotiate with the institutions, the institutions today said that they were not authorized to negotiate further," a Greek government official told Reuters.